 - if you should apply directly to the customs for a refund yourself

 The customs does not process applications for refunds or corrections of declarations where the customs clearance has been done through a collective customs clearance.
 In these cases you must contact the carrier/transport company that cleared the shipment for you.

 The carrier/transport company will handle your complaint and will also arrange the refund for you if there is a basis for it.

-The following five companies have a permit for collective customs clearance:
+The following six companies have a permit for collective customs clearance: